Last Updated on 2 weeks ago by Christopher Jan Benitez

 Can You Get Grammarly Pro for Free?

 - Use the free tier first.
-It’s genuinely useful for basic stuff.
+It is genuinely useful for basic stuff.
 Spend a few weeks with it and see if you actually need more.

 - Pay for one month.
 Yes, $30 hurts compared to the annual rate.
-But it’s cheaper than committing to a year and realizing you don’t use it.
+But it is cheaper than committing to a year and realizing you do not use it.

 - Ask your employer or school.
 Lots of universities and companies have Grammarly licenses through education or enterprise agreements.
-I’ve met people who had access for years without knowing it.
+I have met people who had access for years without knowing it.

 - Wait for Black Friday.
-Grammarly usually does 50-55% off around late November.
-If you can hold out, that’s the best time to grab an annual plan.
+Grammarly usually does 50 to 55 percent off around late November.
+If you can hold out, that is the best time to grab an annual plan.

 Grammarly vs. Alternatives

-Grammarly isn’t your only choice.
-Here’s the competitive landscape:
+Grammarly is not your only choice.
+Here is a quick look at the competitive landscape:

 |---|---|---|